 Videos offering exercises for common ailments - make a list of the common complaints you see from your clients and research the best exercises for them.
 A short clip demonstrating the exercise and your anatomy knowledge that backs it up is sure to impress!
 Click on the image to see this great example from rehabfix!

-Video introducing your space and what clients can expect - welcome your clients to your clinic!
+Video introducing your space and what clients can expect - if you are able to access your treatment space at this time creating a short video to welcome your clients would be a great use of time!
 Letting them know what they can expect, walking them through their appointment and your treatment room, will demonstrate your professionalism and answer many questions for any nervous first timers!

 Click on the image to see this great example from Four Season Therapies!